Tax cuts quiet once-deafening GOP call for fiscal discipline | Taiwan News

-WASHINGTON (AP) — Republicans spooked world markets in their ardor to cut spending when Democrat Barack Obama occupied the White House.
-Now, with a GOP president pressing for politically popular tax cuts and billions more for the military, few in the GOP are complaining about the nation's soaring debt.
+WASHINGTON (AP) — Republicans spooked world markets in their ardor to cut spending when Democrat Barack Obama was in the White House.
+Now, with Republican President Donald Trump pressing for politically popular tax cuts and billions more for the military, few in the GOP are complaining about the nation's soaring debt.

-The tea partyers and other conservatives who seized control of the House in 2010 have morphed into Ronald Reagan-style supply siders while the GOP's numerous Pentagon pals run roughshod over the few holdouts.
-Tax cuts in the works could add hundreds of billions of dollars to the debt while bipartisan pressure for more money for defense, infrastructure, and domestic agencies could add almost $100 billion in additional spending next year alone.
+The tea partyers and other conservatives who seized control of the House in 2010 have morphed into Ronald Reagan-style supply-siders while the GOP's numerous Pentagon pals run roughshod over the few holdouts.
+Tax cuts in the works could add hundreds of billions of dollars to the debt while bipartisan pressure for more money for defense, infrastructure and domestic agencies could mean almost $100 billion in additional spending next year alone.

-The bottom line is the $20 trillion national debt promises to spiral ever higher with Republicans controlling both Congress and the White House.
+The bottom line: The $20 trillion national debt promises to spiral ever higher with Republicans controlling both Congress and the White House.

 "Republicans gave up on caring about deficits long ago," bemoaned Republican Sen. Rand Paul of Kentucky, who was elected in the 2010 tea party class.

 It's a far cry from the Newt Gingrich-led GOP revolution that stormed Washington two decades ago with a mandate to balance the budget and cut taxes at the same time.
-Or even the GOP of 2001, which enthusiastically cut taxes under former President George W. Bush, but only at a moment when the government was flush with money.
+Or even from Republicans of 2001, who enthusiastically cut taxes under President George W. Bush, but only at a moment when the government was flush with money.

 Now, deficits are back with a vengeance.
-Medicare and Social Security are drawing closer to insolvency, and fiscal hawks and watchdogs like the Congressional Budget Office warn that spiraling debt is eventually going to drag the economy down.
+Medicare and Social Security are drawing closer to insolvency.
+Fiscal hawks and watchdogs like the Congressional Budget Office warn that the debt is eventually going to drag the economy down.

-But like Obama and Bush before him, President Donald Trump isn't talking about deficits.
+But like Obama and Bush before him, Trump isn't talking about deficits.
 Neither much are voters.

-"Voters, frankly, after these huge deficits, are saying, 'Well, how much do deficits really matter?'" said former Pennsylvania Sen. Rick Santorum, a two-time GOP presidential candidate.
+"Voters, frankly, after these huge deficits, are saying, 'Well, how much do deficits really matter?'" said former Sen. Rick Santorum, R-Pa., a two-time presidential candidate.
 "We're not Greece yet, right?"

+Topping the immediate agenda, however, is a debt-financed drive to overhaul the tax system.

 Instead, Republicans are talking about tax cuts whose costs to the debt — still under negotiation — would be justified by assumptions of greater economic growth.